TrickyFatCat/TrickyLevelHelpers/README.md

 Rulers are simple editor only actors which allows quickly measure and visualize distances in the level.

+You can place them in the level using `Place Actor` menu and search.

-You can create BP versions of these rulers if you need a collection of different rulers for quick measurement.
+In addition, you can create BP versions of these rulers if you need a collection of different rulers for quick measurement.

 #### LineRuler